-“She’s outside getting breakfast.
-She wanted me to tell you she missed you.
-Did you get any good pictures?”
+“She’s buying us breakfast.
+She wanted me to say she missed you.
+Did you get any good photos?”

 “Whoa.”
-Dan compared the bird statue to the pine trees in the background.
+Dan compared the statue to pine trees in the background.
 “It must be eight feet tall.”

-“It represents the Biggest Bird, a local folklore hero who was twenty feet tall.
-That’s not a statue of a toddler it’s cradling, it’s a full-grown man, the first man, Nemo.
+“It represents the Biggest Bird, a local folk hero who’s twenty feet tall.
+That’s not a toddler it’s cradling, it’s a full-grown man, the first man, Nemo.
 It’s just not-to-scale.”
 Jay skipped to a picture of Virgil Jango Skyy.
-“I’ve never seen anything like Sheridan, Dan.
-You’ve got to go.
+“I’ve never seen anything like Sheridan.
+You’ve got to go, Dan.
 You know more about religion than I do.
 Let’s explore this, together.”

-Dan tried to manipulate the buttons of the camera, but his black gloves were too cumbersome.
+Dan tried to press buttons on the camera, but his black gloves were too cumbersome.
 “I need to finish graduate school eventually.
-Maybe I can write my thesis about Sheridan.
-I’ll run it by my professors.”
+Maybe I can write my thesis on Sheridan.
+I’ll run it by my adviser.”

 “Here, I got you a souvenir.”
-Jay gave him the orange plush fledgling he bought on the first island.
-“I bought some interesting seashells, too, but they’re being mailed to me.
-Hey, I wanted to tell Faith about a story I heard from Virgil Skyy.
-Where’s she getting breakfast?
+Jay gave him the orange plush fledgling he bought near the airport.
+“I bought seashells for Faith, but they’re being mailed to me.
+Where’s she buying breakfast?
 Can we join her?”

 “She looks happy,” said Jay.
 Faith bounced on her toes waiting at the crosswalk with a bag of buns.
-“How have you been, Dan?
+“How are you, Dan?
 Are you feeling alright?”

 “Oh, you know.”
-Dan sucked at the fabric of one gloved finger.
+Dan sucked at one gloved finger.
 “Not great.”

-As Faith crossed the street she noticed Dan and Jay talking in the airport window.
+As Faith crossed the street she noticed Dan and Jay at the window.
 “Hey!
 JayJay!”
-She waved and smiled at them.
-In the distracted moment a speeding bus almost hit her head-on mid-stride.
-Faith leapt to safety with a frantic yelp, dodging the bus as it ran the red light.
-When her adrenaline rush wore off, she laughed and finished crossing the street.
+In the distracted moment a speeding bus ran the red light and almost hit her head-on.
+Faith leapt to safety with a yelp.
+When her adrenaline wore off, she laughed and finished crossing the street.

 Then she was struck by lightning.
 She left only a scorch mark on the sidewalk.